nar2163/electio-app/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/username/repositoryname.git`
+1. Clone the repository: `git clone https://github.com/nar2163/electio-app.git`
-2. Navigate to the project directory: `cd theo-captcha`
+2. Navigate to the project directory: `cd electio-app`
-3. Install the required dependencies: `npm install`
+3. Install the required dependencies from both the `fronend` and `backend` folders: `npm install` etc...

 ## Running the Application in a Dev environment